 Please see below the most common reasons why our customers lose remote access into their CCTV systems and how to resolve them.

 If you have changed your broadband router (usually the case if you change ISP (internet service provider) or upgrade your internet package).
 If this is the case you will need your broadband router re-networked by your IT company or ourselves (subject to a charge) to allow remote access into your DVR/NVR.
-If you would like to do this yourself, we have an email we can send you outlining roughly what you need to do but you will need to contact your ISP for instructions specific to your broadband router.
+If you would like to do this yourself, please see the F.A.Q below for details.

 The system could be powered off.
 One way to check this is to see if you can see the cameras displayed on a monitor which is directly connected into the NVR/DVR.
 The screen should automatically show the CCTV menu screen or the camera images (NOTE: you may need to switch to the correct source on your monitor/either HDMI or VGA).
 You will need to turn your system back on then enter the password.
 If you have had a power cut the DVR/NVR will need turning back on, unless it is a hikvision DVR/NVR (these should power back up automatically).